dtabas/gauge_networks/README.md

 # gauge_networks
- Using gauge functions and gauge maps to create neural networks
+ Using gauge functions and gauge maps to create constrained neural networks